LHM777/PercentageCalculator/README.md

     //This class handles the Exceptions that are thrown by PercentageCalculator Class.
-    //Since there is a possibility of an exception being generated while calculation occurs, we would need to handle that.
+    //Since there is a possibility of an exception being generated while calculation occurs,
+    //we would need to handle that.
     //An exception would be generated when division by zero occurs.
     //An exception would also be generated when infinity occurs.
     //When that happens, we would throw a custom exception called 'HandledException'
-    //The HandledException class will identify what exception it is and then send back a String message as a response.
+    //The HandledException class will identify what exception it is and then
+    //send back a String message as a response.

     private String code;